Home

 Photo: Warrick Whitehead

 The Douglas firs in the Koksilah grove of big trees represent an ecosystem that has been virtually exterminated by logging.
-The Western Canada Wilderness Committee has launched an education initiative: Koksilah River Old Growth which is part of a larger campaign aimed at shaking up the BC government: Protect Vancouver Island's Ancient Forests.
+The Western Canada Wilderness Committee launched an education initiative which is part of a larger campaign aimed at shaking up the BC government to take action on protecting Vancouver Island's ancient trees and forests.
 Despite the precious biodiversity of the Koksilah River Forest, TimberWest plans to save only four acres of the biggest trees and to cut down the protective fringe forest.
 This logging company's strategy to "cut all around it and watch it blow down" has already proved disasterous at Cathedral Grove.
-Wilderness Committee director Ken Wu reminds the timber company: "Creating a little postage stamp in the middle of a clearcut doesn't save the living ecosystem" Fight to Save Fir.
-The endangered forest is furthermore of great value to the local community as a tourist attraction Grove of Ancient Trees.
-A highly publicized fight to save the Koksilah big trees in 1989 forced the forest industry to stop logging in the area but old growth timber prices are high and have put the trees in danger again.
-Many are marked for logging (right).
-See: Koksilah Blog.
+Wilderness Committee campaigner Ken Wu reminded the timber company: "Creating a little postage stamp in the middle of a clearcut doesn't save the living ecosystem."
+The endangered forest is furthermore of great value to the local community as a tourist attraction.
+Although in 1989 a highly publicized fight to save the Koksilah big trees forced the forest industry to stop logging, old growth timber prices are high and the danger to the trees remains, many of which are marked for logging (right).

 The Koksilah River Forest was included in the 1883 land grab by the Scottish coal baron – settler, Robert Dunsmuir, that robbed First Nations of about one quarter of their lands on Vancouver Island.
 As a result, vast forests ended up under the control of railway and logging companies which claim that these regions are "private land," subject to no environmental laws.
 TimberWest has already logged off most of the lucrative old growth on Vancouver Island and is now selling its forest holdings to real estate developers.